15 Different Types of Willow Trees

 12. Scouler’s Willow Tree

-Salix scoulariformis, or Scouler’s willow, is a willow native to western North America.
+Salix scoulariformis, or Scouler’s willow, is native to western North America.
 It grows in various habitats, from wetland margins to dry hillsides.

 13. Crack Willow Tree